hassan1344/AI5029-Cloud-Computing/README.md

 The purpose of this project is to deploy the infrastruture on AWS using Infrastructure as Code (IaC) and fulfill the NIST requirements.

+Technologies used :

+- Terraform
+- Docker
+- React.js (For frontend)
+- Node.js (For backend)
+- AWS DynamoDB Database

 Pre-requisites:

 - You must have docker on your system